-The road up much of the length of the island is single track: but it is perfectly possible to travel the length of the northern 90% of the island's main road and back again without meeting another vehicle.
+The roads on Raasay are all single track: but it is perfectly possible to travel the length of the northern 90% of the island's main road and back again without meeting another vehicle.
 As it nears the northern end of the island, the road crosses to the east coast, where you are greeted by the amazing sight of Brochel Castle, clinging grimly and improbably below you to the summit of a plug of rock.
-This was built in the early 1500s for the first MacLeod laird of Raasay, Calum Garbh, the younger son of Calum, the 9th MacLeod Chief of Lewis.
-The MacLeods abandoned this imposing but impractical residence in favour of Raasay House in the early 1700s.
+This was built in the early 1500s for the first MacLeod laird of Raasay, Calum Garbh.
+The MacLeods later abandoned this imposing but impractical residence in favour of Raasay House.